MarcusHoltz/marcusholtz.github.io/_posts/2023-08-31-using-LUKS-to-encrypt-your-linux-laptop.md

 Everyone should have their mobile data encrypted.
 Your cell phone does this.
 Why doesnt your laptop?

-You must enter your PIN/PASSWORD for using your mobile device, this PIN unlocks the encrypted storage on your mobile device -- allowing you to use it seemlessly.
+You must enter your PIN/PASSWORD for using your mobile device, this PIN unlocks the encrypted storage on your mobile device -- allowing you to use it seamlessly.

 ## There are several offerings by your favorite closed source operating system: